Srini-2002/Srini-2002/README.md

 - 👋 Hi, I’m @Srini-2002
 - 👀 I’m interested in Problem Solving
 - 🌱 I’m currently learning BE.
 UG
-- 💞️ I’m looking to collaborate on Google
+- 💞️ I’m looking to collaborate on Corporate
 - 📫 How to reach me gmail:srinivash.ig20@bitsathy.ac.in

 <!---